openenergymonitor/guide/source/applications/solar-pv.markdown

 Solar PV monitoring can be achieved with either an emonPi or an emonPi + emonTx energy monitor.

-# NEED TO ADD SHOP LINKS + PHOTO / ILLUSTRATION (maybe this section should go into getting-started hardware??
+# NEED TO ADD SHOP LINKS + PHOTO / ILLUSTRATION (maybe this section should go into getting-started hardware???

 The emonPi combines the monitoring functionality of the emonTx and base-station in one unit and is the recommended route in most installations where either